Constitution 1857 National Park

-Constitution 1857 National Park is located in the pine forests of the Sierra de Juárez mountain range in the northern part of Baja California, Mexico.
+Constitution 1857 National Park (Spanish: Parque nacional Constitución de 1857) is a national park of Mexico located in the pine forests of the Sierra de Juárez mountain range in the northern part of Baja California.
 The park is an important preserve for many native wild animals like bighorn sheep and mule deer.
 The park is characterized by the large variety of coniferous plant species.

 History

 The park was created by decree of the Mexican federal government on April 27, 1962.
 It was important to create a protected area to preserve the forest and the ecosystem that it sustains.
 The park is deeply appreciated for its beauty and the existence of small lakes.
 The park is named after the 1857 Constitution of Mexico.